 We use two plugins for this project that you should install at the start.
 To do that:-

 - Go to the Plugins menu on the left hand side of the admin area and select Add new

 - The process of searching for and installing plugins is the same as the process you just used to install your theme.

-You should then have five plugins installed as per the image below.
+You should then have two plugins installed as per the image below.

 Creating your page